By: Susan Dugdale | Last modified: 10-02-2023

-What if your carefully polished laugh lines aren't
+What if your carefully crafted laugh lines aren't

 What if your audience shuffles in their seats, folds their arms, raises their eyebrows, and looks away?

 Use the links below to move around this long page easily.
 They'll give you a good starting point toward understanding how humor works.

 Plan your humor around your audience.
 Always.